isc-projects/kea/doc/guide/ddns.rst

    strings path/kea-dhcp-ddns | sed -n 's/;;;; //p'

-Upon startup the module will load its configuration and begin listening for NCRs based on that configuration.
+Upon startup, the module will load its configuration and begin listening for NCRs based on that configuration.

-During startup the server will attempt to create a PID file of the form:
+During startup, the server will attempt to create a PID file of the form:
 [localstatedir]/[conf name].kea-dhcp-ddns.pid where:

--  ``localstatedir``: The value as passed into the build configure script; it defaults to "/usr/local/var".
+-  ``localstatedir`` - is the value as passed into the build configure script; it defaults to "/usr/local/var".
 Note that this value may be overridden at runtime by setting the environment variable KEA_PIDFILE_DIR.
 This is intended primarily for testing purposes.

--  ``conf name``: The configuration file name used to start the server, minus all preceding paths and the file extension.
+-  ``conf name`` - is the configuration file name used to start the server, minus all preceding paths and the file extension.
 For example, given a pathname of "/usr/local/etc/kea/myconf.txt", the portion used would be "myconf".